Cartrouble: "Kick!"

-This alternative line-up of Ants is also featured on the B-side "Kick!", with a double-track recording of Moss resulting one of the first two-drummer Burundi beat recordings for which the band became famous.
+This alternative line-up of Adam and the Ants are also featured on the B-side "Kick!", with a double-track recording of Moss resulting in one of the first two-drummer Burundi beat recordings for which the group became famous.
 The lyrics are completely different from the version of "Kick" that appears on the Antmusic EP Do It releases in 1982.

 American version of Dirk Wears White Sox

 The single version was used in place of "Cartrouble (Parts 1 & 2)" on the CBS Epic Records version of Dirk Wears White Sox that was released in America in 1983.
 "Kick!" was also added, while "Day I Met God" and "Catholic Day" were dropped.